 GC 3.15.03 Further Avenues of Dispute Resolution

 .01 If the parties fail in their efforts to resolve the Claim then the parties agree that prior to resorting to litigation they may explore further alternative dispute resolution methods that are acceptable to the Owner.
 The Contractor shall provide written notice to the Manager, Contract Claims Office, Provincial Highways Management, of the desire to explore further alternative dispute resolution methods within 20 Days of a Decision on a Claim.
-The parties agree to explore all avenues of alternative dispute resolution and shall attempt to negotiate the method and the terms for the alternative dispute resolution in an effort to settle the Claim before resorting to litigation.
-If the parties are unable to agree upon an alternative dispute resolution method and its terms within 75 Days of the request to explore alternative dispute resolution, then either party may resort to litigation.
+If the parties are unable to agree upon an alternative dispute resolution method and its terms within 75 Days of a request to explore alternative dispute resolution, then either party may resort to litigation.

 GC 7.01.08 Errors Relating to the Contract